adfresca/sdk-unity/README.eng.md

   }
 ```

-showNotification() method will show a simple notification view with message. but it has no sound.
+showNotification() method will show a simple notification view with message, but it has no sound.
 If you want to do some customization of view such as adding sound or using big view style ui, please check ["Custom Notification"](https://github.com/adfresca/sdk-android-sample/blob/master/README.eng.md#custom-notification) section of Android SDK guide.

 3) Implement GCMReceiver class